conde-nast-international/cnid-tech-tests/README.md

 ### Submission

 You can submit your code however you want - send the details to your point of contact.
 Please include a README containing any setup instructions and keep the setup steps simple.

+## Option 3

+Create a node.js 'Hello World' web application and deploy it to a free AWS account using appropriate tools and best practices.
+When deployed, the root url should display 'Hello World'.
+Do not send us your AWS credentials - we will take your solution and deploy it to our own account.

+### What we are looking for

+- We anticipate that the app may have future infrastructure requirements, so you should aim for maintainability with your solution.
+- Those naughty [Chaos Monkeys](https://github.com/netflix/chaosmonkey) have been known to randomly terminate AWS instances.
+Your solution should be resilient to this.
+- Members of the team use various OSes and distributions.
+It would be great if they could develop the application locally in a consistent environment.
+- We want to discover how you handle infrastructure day-to-day.
+- Monitoring is great but we don't want you to worry about it for now.
+- The same goes for CI servers.

+### What we are not looking for

+## Submission

+You can submit your code however you want - send the details to your point of contact.
+Please include a README containing any setup instructions and keep the setup steps simple.